MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/faq-email-tracking.md

 - User B forwards this thread to another user for internal conversation AND changes the subject.

-- They do not want this forward or replies automatically tracked.
+- They don't want this forward or reply automatically tracked.

-In this case, if the reply or forward that is changing the subject comes from the Outlook desktop application, this will not be tracked in Dynamics 365.
+In this case, if the reply or forward that is changing the subject comes.

+the Outlook desktop application, this will not be tracked in Dynamics 365.
 This is because the In-Reply-To property is removed, by design, when the subject is changed.
 However, if this reply or forward comes from OWA, this will be expected to track, as OWA does not use MAPI